The Alphabet Killer

-The Alphabet Killer is a 2008 thriller-horror film, loosely based on the Alphabet murders that took place in Rochester, New York between 1971 and 1973.
+The Alphabet Killer is a 2008 horror thriller film, loosely based on the Alphabet murders that took place in Rochester, New York between 1971 and 1973.
 Eliza Dushku stars alongside Cary Elwes, Michael Ironside, Bill Moseley and Timothy Hutton.
 The film is directed by Rob Schmidt, director of Wrong Turn, also starring Dushku, and written by Tom Malloy, who also acted in a supporting role.

 Plot

 Megan Paige, an investigator for the Rochester Police Department, is investigating the murder of a young girl named Carla Castillo.
 Her body was found in the nearby village of Churchville, New York, along with traces of white cat hair.
-Opposing her colleagues and boyfriend Kenneth Shine, Megan insists that the murder is the work of a serial killer.
+Opposing her colleagues, including her boyfriend Captain Kenneth Shine, Megan insists that the murder is the work of a serial killer.
 Despite Megan's considerable efforts, she fails to catch the killer.
 Stress and obsession over the investigation causes Megan to hallucinate the victim's image.
-She ultimately has a nervous breakdown after being kicked off the case and unsuccessfully tries to commit suicide.
+She ultimately has a nervous breakdown after being kicked off the case and tries to commit suicide.

 Following two years of medical treatment and attending a support group headed by a wheelchair-using man named Richard Ledge, Megan rejoins the police department in an office job.
 Following a similar murder of another young girl, Wendy Walsh, whose body is found in Webster along with some white cat hair, Megan successfully lobbies to rejoin the investigation.
-Partnered with Steven Harper, they try to find links between the victims.
+She is partnered with Steven Harper, and they try to find links between the victims.

 Then another girl, Melissa Maestro, is killed in Macedon.
 They find a number of commonalities between Wendy and Melissa but fail to connect these to the first victim.
 The Webster Police Department, who has jurisdiction over the latest murder but are uncooperative, receive a call from 19-year-old Elizabeth Eckers who tells them she is being held hostage in a house.
 Megan is convinced the suspect is not the Alphabet Killer and breaks procedure to preempt a police raid.
 Megan almost defuses the situation but an officer shoots the suspect through a window and kills him.
 Webster police declare that the Alphabet Killer is dead and announce the discovery of white cat hair in the house.
 Megan spirals into another nervous breakdown.